djjtyn/bookLookUp/README.md

 used it as the value of the oninput attribute for the input element which worked after I completed a search for more than one bok in a row.

+* Pagination:
+ * Page Selection: The Google Books API response doesnt return a pre and next response so I had to create these myself and have each book listing only show 10 results per page.
+I did this by creating max results and start indext variables and making use of these.
+I included both these variables in the getJson url.
+The max results variable was always set at 10.
+I then created a function to load the next page and another to load the previous page.
+For the load next page function I set the start index to equal the start index and the max results plus one.
+I then usd console log to check that the start index variable had a value.
+I then ran the function containing the getJson method within this function.
+I created a next button and assigned the load next page function to it's onclick attribute so that I was able to test the function by clicking the button and checking to see if the next page loaded.
+For the load previous page function I set the start index to equal the start index minus the max results minus one.
+I then used console log to check that the start index variable had a value.
+I then ran the function containing the getJson method within this function.
+I created a previous button and assigned the load previous page function to it's onclick attribute so that I was able to test the function by clicking the button and checking to see if the next page loaded.
+ *New and previous page scrolling to the top of the list: To ensure that anytime the user clicked the previous or next buttons that the new list atarted at the top allowing the user to scroll downward through the list again, I had to create a function called scrollToTop.